kestra-io/docs/content/docs/developer-guide/outputs/index.md

 Sometimes, it can be useful to access previous outputs on the current task tree, what is called sibling tasks.

-If the task tree is static, for example when using the [Sequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Sequential.md) task, you can use the <code v-pre>{{outputs.sibling.value}}</code> notation where `sibling`is the identifier of the sibling task.
+If the task tree is static, for example when using the [Sequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Sequential.md) task, you can use the `{{outputs.sibling.value}}` notation where `sibling`is the identifier of the sibling task.

 If the task tree is dynamic, for example when using the [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md) task, you need to use `sibling[taskrun.value]` to access the current tree task. `taskrun.value` is a special variable that holds the current value of the EachSequential task.